-Stately homes, historic houses, glorious gardens and art through the times, the East of England has plenty for history lovers to enjoy.
-Learn more about East Anglia’s heritage with our pick of 10 great historic days out.
+Stately homes, glorious gardens, castles and art through the times, the East of England has plenty for history lovers to enjoy.
+Learn more about East Anglia’s heritage with our pick of 10 educational and fun days out for families.

 Ickworth House, Parkland and Gardens

 The Rotunda, Horringer, Bury St Edmunds, Suffolk, IP29 5QE